 United States Copper Index Fund

-The United States Copper Index Fund is structured like a commodity pool, and it has close to 10 holdings.
-The top holdings in this fund are the Goldman Sachs Financial Square Government Fund and the U.S. Government Money Market Fund.
-So it has a large cash weighting.
+The United States Copper Index Fund is similar to a commodity pool, and it has just under 10 holdings.
+The top cash holdings in this fund are the U.S. Government Money Market Fund and the Goldman Sachs Financial Square Government Fund.
+So, it has a large cash weighting.

-The fund seeks to track the performance of the SummerHaven Copper Index Total Return.
+The copper ETF seeks to track the performance of the SummerHaven Copper Index Total Return.
 This is a single-commodity index that trades on the COMEX exchange.
 The copper index consists of a few eligible copper futures contracts.

 It selects eligible contracts every month on a rule-based system developed by Summer Haven Indexing.
 These copper index contracts are considered the benchmark component copper futures contracts.